corrode/corrode.github.io/content/drafts/async/index.md

 ### Keep It Simple

+[Async Rust feels like a different dialect](https://www.chiark.greenend.org.uk/~ianmdlvl/rust-polyglot/async.html), significantly more brittle than the rest of the language.

-The default mode for writing Rust should be synchronous.
+The default mode for writing Rust should be *synchronous*.
 To paraphrase [Stroustup](https://news.ycombinator.com/item?id=22206779):
 **Inside Rust, there is a smaller, simpler language that is waiting to get out.**

 It is this language that most Rust code should be written in.